 16) Atlantis Aquarium

 The Atlantis Aquarium in Las Vegas is a great place to visit for a cheap day out.
-With over 35 exhibits of fish and other aquatic creatures, there is plenty to see.
+There is plenty to see, with over 35 exhibits of fish and other aquatic creatures.
 If you’re visiting with kids, they’ll love the interactive touch pools, where they can feel stingrays and other animals.

 There is also a 4D theater where you can watch short films with added effects like water spouts and seat vibrations.
 Tickets are just $12 for adults and $8 for children, making them a great value for a day out.